drydenwilliams/full-time-to-self-employed/README.md

 The Self Assessment tax return adds up all your taxable income and all the tax you’ve paid so far.
 The figure it generates is the amount of Income Tax you have to pay by 31st January.
 You may also have to make a payment on account on 31st July.

+### Self Assesment

+> Self Assessment is a system HM Revenue and Customs (HMRC) uses to collect Income Tax.

+Tax is usually deducted automatically from wages, pensions and savings.
+People and businesses with other income must report it in a tax return.

 ### National Insurance

 National Insurance is a tax in all but name!
 It’s money that you pay to the government, which entitles you to receive certain state benefits, such as the State Pension.
 You pay National Insurance on certain kinds of income, such as salary from a job or earnings from a business, once this income goes above a certain level each year.
 National Insurance isn’t due on all kinds of income; you don’t pay it on dividends, for example.

 National Insurance is divided into different classes, depending on what kind of income you’re earning: